-Thanks to dogs' senses, a rescue dog can sniff out a person buried in snow in a minute's time!
+Thanks to dogs' spot-on senses, an avalanche rescue dog can sniff out a person buried in snow in a minute's time!
 It can also sniff out bombs people would never find.

 But those are the highly trained working dogs.
 Some are shown in the center's Imax Theatre in the movie Superpower Dogs.
-Viewers can watch dogs save people from drowning.
-Other dogs rescue people trapped in buildings.
-Some heroic dogs in the film even track down hunters going after elephants and rhinos.
+Viewers can watch dogs save people from drowning, rescue people trapped in fallen buildings, and even track down poachers going after elephants and rhinos.